Generalized projective method

 Description of the approach

-This approach is based on two data supports defined by the user: one for the data collect and secondly a set of supports to compute and integrate the magnetic pressure to be exported.
-The support to collect the data must be imported with the help of the data supports as it is shown in (b) part of Figure 1.
-The set of supports to compute and integrate the magnetic pressure can be defined by an extruded compound path, a 2D grid as shown in (a) part of Figure 1 or an extruded geometric line in an air region.
-All the components of the magnetic pressure are computed with the Maxwell tensor approach and can be integrated with all available methods on the set of supports; finally, they are projected on the support for the data collect.
+• In the case of the Maxwell tensor method, the set of supports to compute and integrate the magnetic pressure must be located in air regions and can be defined by an extruded path, a 2D grid as shown in (a) part of Figure 1 or an extruded geometric line.
+All the components of the magnetic pressure are locally integrated on the computation supports before being projected on the support chosen to collect the data.

 Creation of this collection